vintagegamingsystems/Open-Ride-On/README.md

 # Open-Ride-On

 Ride-on eletric cars arduino project.
 Allows the soft start and soft slowdown of IBT_2 H-bridge using Arduino.
-	Here is a good write up related to the H-Bridge: https://www.hessmer.org/blog/2013/12/28/ibt-2-h-bridge-with-arduino/ although we be using an accelerator pedal to activate linear acceleration of the vehicle.
+	Here is a good write up related to the H-Bridge: https://www.hessmer.org/blog/2013/12/28/ibt-2-h-bridge-with-arduino/ although we be using an accelerator pedal to activate automatic linear acceleration of the vehicle.
+The motor will also be ramping down when the acelerator pedal is not being depressed.

 Using an Arduino and an IBT-2 H-bridge you can tune the acceleration and deceleraton of your child's ride on car.